 Ensemble Festival Guidelines

-Please note: Ensemble Festival also encompasses the NFMC Junior Festival piano ensemble component.
-Groups have the option of being adjudicated for NFMC credit.
+NFMC: Ensemble Festival also encompasses the NFMC Junior Festival piano ensemble component.
+Students may choose to receive optional NFMC Junior Festival credit.
 This must be specified at registration.
 See NFMC Junior Festival Bulletin for rules and read additional Junior Festival information below.

 Member fees are $15 per student per ensemble: